MicrosoftDocs/Viva/Viva/insights/Setup/partitions-wpa.md

 ### To edit a partition

-1. [Open the app](https://workplaceanalytics.office.com/)(if that link doesn't work, try [this](https://workplaceanalytics-eu.office.com/)).
+1. [Open the app](https://workplaceanalytics.office.com/)(if that link doesn't work, try [this link instead](https://workplaceanalytics-eu.office.com/)).
 If prompted, enter your work credentials.
 2. Go to **Controls** > **Analyst settings**, and then select **Access control**.
 3. Locate the partition that you want to edit.
 4. Select the **ellipsis** (...) in that partition's row, and then select **Edit partition**: